Home appraisal: Important things to know

 Tips for buyers

-If the home’s appraised value matches the agreed purchase price, the transaction is usually straightforward.
-If the appraised value comes back below the agreed purchase price, then as a buyer, you may need to reconsider your options, as mortgage lenders typically won’t let you borrow more than what a home is estimated to be worth.
+If the home’s appraised value matches or is higher than the agreed purchase price, the transaction is usually straightforward.
+If the appraised value comes back below the agreed purchase price, then as a buyer, you may need to reconsider your options.
+Mortgage lenders typically won’t let you borrow more than what a home is estimated to be worth.

 If you’re a buyer, consider doing the following to help streamline the process: